stytchauth/mcp-stytch-spicy-peppers/README.md

-# Workers + Stytch OKR Manager MCP Server
+# Workers + Stytch 🌶️ Spicy Peppers 🌶️

 This is a Workers server that composes three functions:
 * A static website built using React and Vite on top of [Worker Assets](https://developers.cloudflare.com/workers/static-assets/)